davidadamojr/diary_of_programming_puzzles/README.md

 # A Diary of Programming Puzzles and Common Coding Interview Questions
-This is a collection of solutions I have written for some programming puzzles and common software engineering coding interview questions.
+This is a collection of solutions that I have written for some programming puzzles and common software engineering coding interview questions.

 This repository is evolving and will be constantly updated.
 Afterall, it is a diary!